welch-lab/BICCN/README.md

 4. Instructions for use
 How to run the software on your data
 (OPTIONAL) Reproduction instructions

-Compiled standalone software and/or source code
-A small (simulated or real) dataset to demo the software/code A README file that includes:
-1. System requirements
-All software dependencies and operating systems (including version numbers) Versions the software has been tested on
-Any required non-standard hardware
-2. Installation guide
-Instructions
-Typical install time on a "normal" desktop computer
-3. Demo
-Instructions to run on data
-Expected output
-Expected run time for demo on a "normal" desktop computer
-4. Instructions for use
-How to run the software on your data

 Repository to elicite reproducable workflows for the BICCN project